nullaufeins/leipzigHelpsUkraine_bot/README.md

   - `/homepage` - browser link to webpage.
   - `/feedback` - telegram-link to sub group for technical feedback for bot.

+## Shutdown bot ##

+If you need to shut down the bot remove it from the telegram group.

 ## Setup ##

 Set up `.env` as